-Preschool-age indoor play places on Long Island
+Indoor play places for kids on Long Island

 One minute they're cooking up a meal in the pretend kitchenette, the next they're putting out a blaze in the fictional fire station before taking on a rock climbing challenge.
 It's all possible at indoor preschool play centers with recreational spaces, mini cafes and sensory stations geared toward toddlers.
-Mindy Plasse, 31, of Little Neck, brings her 2-year-old daughter to six Long Island indoor play spaces.
-“I love to go to open play centers because I can really see the world through my daughter’s eyes and watch her light up with excitement with new friends, new toys and in new environments," she says.
+Mindy Plasse, of Little Neck, brings daughter to six Long Island indoor play spaces.
+“I love to go to open play centers because I can really see the world through my daughter’s eyes and watch her light up with excitement with new friends, new toys and in new environments,” she says.

 Each play center offers something different from the next with a focus on imaginative play.